 DoxyPEP

 DoxyPEP is where people take an antibiotic, called doxycycline, after sex to reduce their chance of getting syphilis and chlamydia.
-It is not 100% protective.
+It is up to 80% effective at preventing syphilis and chlamydia.
+If you have symptoms you should still attend clinic for testing.
 It does not work against HIV.

 - Doxy stands for Doxycycline (an antibiotic)